 - Maintain a 6feet distance from everybody.

-- Ask friends and family to help with groceries or medicine shopping or arrange for them to be delivered.
+- Ask your friends and family to help with groceries or medicine shopping or arrange for them to be delivered.

 5. Fight off stress

-6. Second opinion
+6. Get a second opinion

 When it comes to you and your family, we are just a call away.
 You can reach us on +91-9962242000